ramalhais/previous/readme.previous.txt

 Previous (some Linux distributions use separate development packages for these header files)!

-For compiling Previous, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).
+For compiling Previous, you need C and C++ compilers and a working CMake installation (see http://www.cmake.org/ for details).

-CMake can generate makefiles for various flavors of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the path to the sources of Previous as parameter, for example run the following if you are in the topmost directory of the Previous source tree:
+CMake can generate makefiles for various flavors of "Make" (like GNU-Make) and various IDEs like Xcode on macOS.
+To run CMake, you've got to pass the path to the sources of Previous as parameter, for example run the following if you are in the topmost directory of the Previous source tree:
 	cmake .